MouazKass/sui-om2m/README.md

 | Dynamic Fields                | `evolution.move`        | runtime tier mutation      |
 | Transfer-to-Object            | `evolution.move`        | sub-cap attached to token  |
 | Move linear types (shared w/ Aptos but combined w/ above is unique) | `cap_token.move` | `key + store` only, no `copy`, no `drop` |

-## Known Limitations / Future Work

-- **Token index in the proxy is in-memory.** A restart would lose the (originator, resource) → token-ID mapping.
-Production code would subscribe to `TokenMinted` events and rebuild on boot.
-- **No PTB-side gas-cost benchmarking yet.** The Java proxy measures wall-clock latency only; on-chain gas readings need a follow-up call to `sui::dryRunTransactionBlock`.
-- **CLI shell-out has per-call process overhead.** Worth a comparison run against a TS sidecar for the journal benchmark numbers.